 Obviously, selling as many properties as I do, I have many conversations with sellers about pricing.
 Of course, whenever any of us sells real estate, we want to sell for the most money possible to maximize our profits.

 In this post, I will be brutally honest.
 Please don't be offended if this information hits a nerve.
 I've found after selling hundreds and hundreds of homes, that sellers really want to truth, even though it may sometimes hurt.

 Unfortunately, we, as sellers (yes, we Realtors sell our own homes, too), often struggle to accept the realities of the real estate market.
 We obviously want to list our properties for the highest amount to ensure we don't "leave anything on the table".
 Often, however, the market doesn't agree with our perception of our property's value.
 I'm saying "we" as I write this because even though I know this stuff, I have struggled in the past when selling my own properties; I want to get the most money possible, as we all do... but the reality is that the market will only pay what a property is worth.

 Even though there's plenty of market data to indicate that $350,000 is the "right" price and clearly indicates that $400,000 is way too high, would-be sellers often then try to justify why their home is "different".
-They try to justify that extra $50,000 by saying things like "our house is nicer than the others", "we have a nicer backyard", "we just painted the entire inside", "the other homes were 'given' away", etc.
+They try to justify that extra $50,000 or more by saying things like "our house is nicer than the others", "we have a nicer backyard", "we just painted the entire inside", "the other homes were 'given' away", etc.

 And, as we know, some sellers want to price their home based on how much they "need" for their next purchase or, more commonly how much they "owe" on their current loan(s).
 They're hoping that a buyer will willingly pay an extra $50,000 for their home, for example, because they (the sellers) need the money for their next purchase or because they owe so much on the loan(s).
 Of course, when thinking about that for a moment, it defies common sense.